mothur/mothur.github.io/_wiki/filter.shared.md

     0.16   B   7   14  6   14  4   28  0   18
     0.16   C   7   0   4   4   25  11  25  5

-where OTU242 is the \"rare\" OTU created by mothur to preserve the abundance of each group.
+where OTU242 is the "rare" OTU created by mothur to preserve the abundance of each group.

 ### makerare

-The makerare parameter allows you indicate you want the abundances of any removed OTUs to be saved and a new \"rare\" OTU created with its abundances equal to the sum of the OTUs removed.
+The makerare parameter allows you indicate you want the abundances of any removed OTUs to be saved and a new "rare" OTU created with its abundances equal to the sum of the OTUs removed.
 This will preserve the number of reads in your dataset.
 Default=T.